Stacey-bee/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 1-last_digit.c has a script that compiles a C file but does not link.
 File 2-print_alphabet.c has a program that prints the alphabet in lowercase.
 File 3-print_alphabets.c has a program that prints the alphabet in lowercase, and then in uppercase.
+File 4-print_alphabt.c contains a program that prints the alphabet in lowercase.